hegoimanzano/ICASCM2025/04_analysis.md

 ---
 ### Thermodynamic properties and trayectory

 LAMMPS writes thermodynamic data (energy, pressure, density, etc.) into the `log.lammps` file (or into a user-defined text file if requested).
 We can use this information to check whether the system has reached equilibrium.
 After the simulation, open the `log.lammps`, and plot **energy vs. time**, **density vs. time**, etc. Stable values indicate equilibration, and the average will give you the observable value of the property.
 If energy or density continues to drift, the system is not equilibrated.
 To do these plots you can copy-paste in spreeadsheet based software (_excel_, -libreoffice_, _kaleidagraph_,...) or do a bit of scripting in advanced tools (_matlab_, _mathematica_, _R_,...).
-Again, we recommend python-based plotting using a combination of tools like [matplotlib](https://matplotlib.org) and [lammps-logfile](https://pypi.org/project/lammps-logfile/).
-After installation, you can simply run: for example:
+Again, we recommend python-based plotting using a combination of tools like [matplotlib](https://matplotlib.org) and [lammps-logfile](https://pypi.org/project/lammps-logfile/), but use your preferred tool.

+If you decided to use python, you can simply run:

 ```python
 import lammps_logfile